DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Related Works

 Many anomaly detection models~\cite{xu2021anomaly, tuli2022tranad} based on Transformer ~\cite{vaswani2017attention} have been proposed today with good results.
 Its ability in point-by-point representation and unified modeling of pairwise associations is shown to be tremendous, and we find that the distribution of self-attention weights at each time point can reflect rich associations with the whole sequence.
 In~\cite{xu2021anomaly}, a new converter of anomalous attention mechanism is technically proposed to compute association differences, and a very large and very small strategy is designed to amplify the positive anomaly discriminability of association differences.~\cite{tuli2022tranad} proposed TranAD, which uses an attention-based serial encoder to capture trends in the temporal data and make fast inferences.
 We use it as one of the baseline experiments since outperforms most current baselines.

-We select the anomaly threshold automatically using the Peak Over Threshold (POT)~\cite{siffer2017anomaly} approach.
-In our baseline experiments, our model DTAAD is compared with the most popular and advanced TranAD~\cite{tuli2022tranad}, LSTM-NDT~\cite{hundman2018detecting},DAGMM~\cite{zong2018deep},OmniAnomaly ~\cite{siffer2017anomaly}, MSCRED~\cite{zhang2019deep}, MAD-GAN~\cite{li2019madgan}, USAD~\cite{audibert2020usad}, MTAD-GAT~\cite{zhao2020multivariate}, CAE-M~\cite{zhang2021unsupervised}, and GDN~\cite{deng2021graph}.
-These approaches offer unique advantages in abnormality detection and diagnosis, but each has advantages and disadvantages in terms of performance on various time series datasets.
-We developed the DTAAD model with a strong generalization ability for learning by using different public training datasets as a way to more easily detect anomalies in the test data.
+In our baseline experiments, our model DTAAD is compared with the most popular and advanced TranAD~\cite{tuli2022tranad}, LSTM-NDT~\cite{hundman2018detecting}, DAGMM~\cite{zong2018deep}, OmniAnomaly~\cite{su2019robust}, MSCRED~\cite{zhang2019deep}, MAD-GAN~\cite{li2019madgan}, USAD~\cite{audibert2020usad}, MTAD-GAT~\cite{zhao2020multivariate}, CAE-M~\cite{zhang2021unsupervised}, and GDN~\cite{deng2021graph}.
+These approaches offer unique advantages in abnormality detection and diagnosis, but each also has disadvantages in terms of performance on various time series datasets.
+In summary, the main disadvantages include 1) Limited view of the local context window, which makes it unable to capture global information and incapable of detecting long-term anomalies; 2) High complexity of the model, requiring significant computational resources and training time, particularly for graph neural networks and recurrent networks; 3) Noise-sensitive, the method is prone to generate many false positives when training data contains high noise, limiting its capability for complex behavior learning.
+In short, it is unable to balance performance and the accuracy of global prediction in high-dimensional data.
+We developed the DTAAD model with a strong generalization ability for learning by using different public training datasets as a way to easier detection of anomalies in the test data.
 In this task, we optimize the performance bottleneck of anomaly detection with a significant reduction in training time.